 Features that are not available in web apps:

 Native vs hybrid vs web: What is the best choice of app development for your business?

 - You should choose native app development if you require high performance and high usability for your app.
-In Addition to it, the high intuitive user interface and user experience are a big plus side of native apps.
+In Addition to it, the highly intuitive user interface and user experience are a big plus side of native apps.

 - Accordingly, you should choose web application development if you require quick deployment at a lesser cost.
-And also if your app requires network access.
+And also, if your app requires network access.

 5 Questions to ask before making a choice

 Before you set out to develop your app, it is important to start from the basics and ask yourself the following questions first: